xuexihuang/helm-charts/README.md

 ## Quick Start

-### [Optional]Install prometheus**
+### [Optional]Install prometheus

 If you need to enable monitoring, install the kube-prometheus-stack component:

+1. To enable monitoring you need a domain name to access grafana web pages.
+Please change prometheus-config.yaml to your real domain name and tls name.
+2. Use 'kubectl create secret tls yourtlsname --cert=domain.crt --key=domain.key -n openim' to create your tls name about your domain name.
 ```bash
 helm install kube-prometheus-stack infra/kube-prometheus-stack/ -f infra/prometheus-config.yaml -n openim
 ```

 > **Note**
-> To enable monitoring you need a domain name to access grafana web pages.
-Please change prometheus-config.yaml to your real domain name and tls name.
+> If your want prometheus alert function,you should change alertmanager.config section to your truly email information.
+>
+>
 ### [Optional]Install loki

 If you need to enable loki, install the loki-stack component: